 How to find a leak under the floor

-If you have a water-based system, you might have to deal with a leak or two down the road.
+If you have a water-based system, you could face a leak or two down the road.

 While less common than other plumbing leaks, underfloor heating leaks could potentially be caused by the following factors: